David Americo Ortiz Arias

-On July 30th, 2009, Ortiz was outed as one of the 104 players, along with Alex Rodriguez, Manny Ramirez and Sammy Sosa, listed as having tested positive in "anonymous" testing for performance-enhancing drugs in 2003.
+On July 30, 2009, Ortiz was mentioned in a New York Times article as allegedly being one of 104 players, along with Alex Rodriguez, Manny Ramirez and Sammy Sosa, on a list compiled by federal agents as having tested positive in "survey" testing for performance-enhancing drugs in 2003.
+The testing was supposed to be anonymous and no suspensions or penalties were attached to the results.
 Ortiz expressed surprise, saying he had never taken anything suspicious.
+Major League Baseball later stated that the survey testing was flawed and any positive tests resulting from it should not be construed as accurate.
 There was concern that Ortiz may well have been on the decline phase of his career when he started the season slowly in both 2009 and 2010, but he recovered both years, ending up with 28 and 32 homers due to mid-season power surges.
 He was consistently good in 2011, hitting 29 homers with 96 RBI and a .309 batting average.

-Because of his power, lack of speed, and tendency to pull the ball, most opposing teams play a defensive shift when Ortiz comes to the plate: three infielders will usually position themselves between first and second base, with the second baseman in short right field, and the third baseman will play in the normal shortstop position.
+Because of his power, lack of speed, and tendency to pull the ball, most opposing teams played a defensive shift when Ortiz came to the plate: three infielders would usually position themselves between first and second base, with the second baseman in short right field, and the third baseman playing in the normal shortstop position.

 Below is a list of his walk-off home runs:

 |April 11, 2004||Toronto Blue Jays||Aquilino Lopez||12||2||6 - 4|

 |October 17, 2004||New York Yankees||Paul Quantrill||12||2||6 - 4|